 Quick Note: Though Rodents are omnivores, they keep their distance from spicy foods like hot peppers.
 But, The good part is it won’t affect birds, and they like it.

 So, Offering a hot pepper suet or seed mixes will be a good food item to birds to deter rats without harming birds.
 Also, They like to avoid seeds like nyjer, thistle, and hummingbirds nectar.

 Here is our recommended hot pepper suet: C&S No Melt Suet Dough Delights for Wild Birds

 Fill a dish with peppermint oil and place it near the entry to your bird feeder.
 Rats don’t like this smell, so they will avoid coming close.

 Another way is by adding a few drops of peppermint essential oil in water and spraying where you want protection from rats.

 A baffle is a simple cover that you place over the feeder.
 This can be especially useful in areas where rodents are prevalent, and they’re able to jump up onto the platform of your birdfeeder from below.

-Rats are good climber as well as a jumper also.
+Rats are good climbers as well as jumpers also.
 So, try to protect the feeder from above and below.

 For deter rats, A squirrel baffle is a good option.
 Though these baffles are designed to keep squirrels away, they perfectly work for other creatures like rats.